 Some good websites for deals are:

-Hope you have an awesome time :) about 2 years ago
+Hope you have an awesome time :) over 2 years ago

 Stay home.
 Better for the planet.
-Become at your place the best place it can be. about 2 years agoAnswered by Stephen Verchinski via WorldNomads.com
+Become at your place the best place it can be. over 2 years agoAnswered by Stephen Verchinski via WorldNomads.com

 Milford Sound on a rainy day and Kaikoura anytime.
-Though in reality you just can't go wrong with that country. about 2 years agoAnswered by Ariel via WorldNomads.com
+Though in reality you just can't go wrong with that country. over 2 years agoAnswered by Ariel via WorldNomads.com

 As for me and besides Auckland, I'd suggest Rotorua Park, Waitakere Park, Waitomo - Mamu, the West Coast and the Featherdale Wildlife Park (if you like animals).